bacarybruno/kebetoo-mobile/README.md

 ### Contributing
 Want to contribute?
 Great, create a fork a the project and start hacking!
 Ensuite that the coverage of your code is under 80%.
 That's the minimum required for this project.

+A new contribution guide will soon be created.

 Here are the instructions related to tests.